-These tests are intended for use as an aid in identifying individuals with an adaptive immune response to SARS-CoV-2, indicating recent or prior infection.
+Antibody tests are intended as aids in identifying individuals with an adaptive immune response to COVID-19, indicating recent or prior infection.
+It can be useful in providing evidence of an immune response over time and may benefit people at high-risk for being infected or for severe outcomes.
 Results are for the detection of SARS-CoV-2 antibodies.

 IgG and IgM antibodies to SARS-CoV-2 are generally detectable in blood several days after initial infection, although the duration of time antibodies are present post-infection is not well characterized.

-The antibody tests currently offered by Quest Diagnostics have been authorized by FDA under an Emergency Use Authorization (EUA) for use by authorized laboratories3
+- The antibody tests have been authorized by FDA under an Emergency Use Authorization (EUA) for use by authorized laboratories

 - The antibody tests have been authorized only for detecting antibodies against SARS-CoV-2, not for any other viruses or pathogens

 - The SARS-CoV-2 Total Antibody, Spike, Semi-Quantitative test has been authorized by FDA under an EUA for use by laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C.
 263a, that meet requirements to perform high complexity tests